codlark/cls/docs/Templates.md

             draw: [in| [rank]| 4| 5| 6]
         }
     }
-Here's the next row of pips, there are a couple things to point out here

 - the names `col1` and `col3` are repeated, this is allowed because they have different containers.
-- each pip has it's own `draw` because they're not all drawn for the same ranks Otherwise this looks like `row1` above.
+- each pip has it's own `draw` because they're not all drawn for the same ranks.

+Otherwise this looks like `row1` above.
 Now how about some more cards?
 <img src='../img/club10.png' width=338><img src='../img/diamond3.png' width=338><hr>